jazzlyj/kubernetes-the-hard-way/docs/08-bootstrapping-kubernetes-controllers.md

 ## Prerequisites

-The commands in this lab must be run on each controller instance: `controller-0`, `controller-1`, and `controller-2`.
-Login to each controller instance using the `gcloud` command.
-Example:
+The commands in this lab must be run on each controller instance: `controller1`, `controller2`, and `controller3`.
+Login to each controller:

 ```
-gcloud compute ssh controller-0
+ssh controller1
 ```

 ### Running commands in parallel with tmux